moonmaster36/floss/readme2.md

-# floss - a stock data converter
+# floss - a financial data conversion tool
-CS 361 Assignment 7 Micro-Service

 ## Installation
 Place floss.py in the root folder of your project directory.